ahmetsenturk/masters-thesis/content/system_design.typ

 Now we will focus on the _Text Assessment Module_ subsystem, which resides in the _Athena_ subsystem and generates the feedback for text exercises.
 We developed our approach with text exercises because they were the easiest to test and evaluate with the students.
 We implemented the personalization pipeline into the _Text Assessment Module_ so that the other exercise types can easily adopt it.

-As @athena-sd displays, _Text Assessment Module_ contains the following components: _Personalized Feedback Generation_, _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_.
+As @athena-sd displays, the _Text Assessment Module_ contains the following components: _Personalized Feedback Generation_, _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_.
 #figure(caption: "UML Component Diagram for the Subsystem Decomposition of the Text Assessment Module.", )[
   #image("../figures/subsystem-decomposition/athena.svg", width: 100% ,format: "svg")
 ] <athena-sd>
 \

-_Personalized Feedback Generation_ acts as an orchestrator and is responsible for generating personalized feedback using the input data provided by the _Assessment Module Manager_ and communicating with _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_ components.
+_Personalized Feedback Generation_ acts as an orchestrator and generates personalized feedback using the input data provided by the _Assessment Module Manager_ and communicating with _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_ components.

 _Prompt Management_ manages the prompts to generate personalized feedback.
 It contains the directives for the different levels of feedback preferences (see _FeedbackPreferences_ in @aom).
 It automatically injects the corresponding directives into the feedback generation prompt for the personalised feedback generation based on the learner profile, which the _Assessment Module Manager _ provides.